-Certainly, coronavirus has been a motivator to change different behaviors, how the world lives and works.
-Social distancing became one of the most efficient ways to prevent the spread of the virus, this made workplace ambiances reduce, with seven of every ten laborers managing their responsibilities from home.
-New ways of living started to happen like whole families are performing fundamental capacities, for example, tutoring, work, shopping, and even medical services visits from their homes utilizing a screen and a web association.
+Certainly, the Coronavirus has been a motivator to change different behaviors, how the world lives and works.
+Social distancing became one of the most efficient ways to prevent the spread of the virus, this reduced workplace ambiances, with seven of every ten laborers managing their responsibilities from home.
+New ways of living started to happen, like whole families performing fundamental capacities.
+For example, tutoring, working, shopping, and even medical service visits are performed from their homes utilizing a screen and a web association.

 What are the reasons people are moving during Covid-19?

-Studies from the Pew Research Center presumed that individuals moved impermanently when enormous metropolitan zone hit up with new cases, for a set timeframe to isolate with family or get away from thickly populated regions.
+Studies from the Pew Research Center presumed that individuals moved impermanently when an enormous metropolitan zone was hit with new cases, for a set timeframe to isolate with family or get away from thickly populated regions.